Vmateo15/Phishing-Simulation-Lab/README.md

 The captured phishing email can be opened inside MailHog to inspect the message body and headers.

 ![Phishing Email](./mh-email.png)
+This lab demonstrates how attackers can exploit the SMTP protocol to spoof sender identities and deliver phishing emails.
+It also shows how security technologies such as SPF, DKIM, and DMARC help organizations detect and prevent email spoofing attacks.
+By capturing the message in MailHog, the phishing attempt can be analyzed safely without interacting with real email systems.

 ## Skills Demonstrated
 Email security analysis